akai4869/MU-Marksheet-Generator/README.md

 Software required/used: Any web server having PHP(server-side scripting) and MySQL(RDBMS).
 Preferably XAMPP/LAMP servers.

 Prerequisites: Create a database 'mu_marksheet' on MySQL server and import 'mu_marksheet.sql' into it.
+Modify the code in 'mysqli_connect.php' as per your user status.

 Execution: